ironhack-labs/lab-react-training/README.md

 Create a `Dice` component that display a random picture (example: `'/img/dice3.png'`).
 Then everytime the user clicks on the component:
 - An empty picture is displayed (`'/img/dice-empty.png'`)
-- 2 seconds later, a new random picture is displayed (example: `'/img/dice6.png'`).
+- 1 second later, a new random picture is displayed (example: `'/img/dice6.png'`).

 **Example**
 ```js